Sunday, October 21, 2018

 On La Salle's trip back up the Illinois River, he passed the deserted village of the Kaskaskia but later saw two Illinois Indians and the principal chief, Chassagoac.
 The chief promised La Salle that he would send corn to the French at Fort Crevecoeur.

-While La Salle was returning up The Illinois River, he noted the natural fort which has come to be known as Starved Rock and informed Tonti, by messenger, that he should occupy this site in case of an attack.
-And Tonti did move from Fort Crevecoeur to Starved Rock in April of 1680, but no fortifications were made there.
+While La Salle was returning up The Illinois River, he noted the natural fort that has come to be known as Starved Rock and informed Tonti, by messenger, that he should occupy this site in case of an attack.
+Tonti did move from Fort Crevecoeur to Starved Rock in April of 1680, but no fortifications were made there.
 The Illinois, La Salle said, had about 1,800 warriors and should have been able to defend themselves against the Iroquois, but their organization was growing weaker.
 The French themselves were one cause of this weakness, for they did not wish to see The Illinois become independent or establish peace with the Iroquois.
-La Salle remarked that if peace were established, The Illinois might make war against The Ottawa and interrupt the fur trade enjoyed by the French.
+La Salle remarked that if peace were established, The Illinois might make war against the Ottawa and interrupt the fur trade enjoyed by the French.
 For these reasons, the French were slow to furnish The Illinois with weapons and military support, although they furnished arms and ammunition to the Iroquois.
-The Miami had about 1,500 warriors, who should have joined The Illinois in their fight against the Iroquois, but fear and jealousy kept the Illini and Miami separated.
+The Miami had about 1,500 warriors who should have joined The Illinois in their fight against the Iroquois, but fear and jealousy separated the Illini and Miami.
 The subtle Iroquois, therefore, made peace with the Miami and marched to strike The Illinois in 1680.
 Only 500 or 600 Iroquois warriors and 100 Shawnee are said to have taken part in this raid, but The Illinois would not face the Iroquois in battle, although Tonti did his best to organize them for a defense of their village near Starved Rock.
 In September, the Iroquois arrived at the great village where about 7,000 or 8,000 Illinois Indians had been living, but the women and children had been sent six leagues farther down the Illinois River as soon as scouts reported that the Iroquois were coming.
 Tonti related that he had only 500 Illinois warriors with him when the Iroquois arrived.

 Tonti approached the Iroquois party only to be stabbed and severely injured before he could make his peace proposals.
 Negotiations were carried on for several days, and meanwhile, The Illinois hurriedly constructed some fortifications, but on September 19, Tonti learned that the Iroquois were bent on destroying The Illinois.
 When they heard this, The Illinois fled south along The Illinois River to join their women, and Tonti moved north toward Green Bay.
 Upon learning that The Illinois had departed, the Iroquois gave vent to their rage by burning the village and desecrating the cemetery.
 Graves were dug up, the bones were strewed about, and the bodies, which The Illinois had placed on scaffolds in the trees, were pulled down.
 Even the fields of corn were destroyed.

 After several days of pillage, the Iroquois broke camp and followed The Illinois down the river, not daring to attack because The Illinois had mustered all their forces as they retreated.
-But although The Illinois Confederation was once again functioning, it lacked leadership and determination.
+However, although the Illinois Confederation was once again functioning, it lacked leadership and determination.
 On the retreat from Starved Rock toward Peoria, The Illinois made six encampments, and the Iroquois camped opposite these spots each time.
-These maneuvers continued until both parties reached the mouth of the Illinois River, where the Iroquois announced that they were now content, having driven THe Illinois from their country once again, and promised to return home if The Illinois would disband and offer no more resistance.
+These maneuvers continued until both parties reached the mouth of the Illinois River, where the Iroquois announced that they were now content, having driven The Illinois from their country once again, and promised to return home if The Illinois would disband and offer no more resistance.
 The Illinois were deceived by the wily Iroquois and separated, the Kaskaskia and Cahokia going up the Mississippi, the Peoria crossing the Mississippi, the Moingwena traveling down the Mississippi, and the credulous Tamaroa remaining to hunt in Illinois.
 Immediately the Iroquois fell upon the Tamaroa and slaughtered about 700 women and children, the fleet-footed warriors escaping with few losses.
-In this battle, the Tamaroa suffered a loss of about 1,200 persons-either killed or captured, while the Iroquois lost only thirty warriors.
+In this battle, the Tamaroa suffered a loss of about 1,200 persons killed or captured, while the Iroquois lost only thirty warriors.
 Many of the captive women and children were subjected to the most terrible tortures before being killed.
 Never again would The Illinois completely dominate the Illinois County.
 Some of The Illinois even fled north and lived with the Fox temporarily.

 Most of The Illinois (whom Zenobe Membre - a recollect missionary - said consisted of seventeen villages) fled across the Mississippi and established themselves among the Osage who lived 200 leagues from the Illinois County.
 The Iroquois, after slaughtering the Tamaroa, decided to return home by way of the Ohio River and were already on their way when Paessa, chief of the Kaskaskia who had been away hunting, returned with 100 warriors to the site of the Tamaroa camp.
 Upon discovering the carnage, Paessa immediately followed the trail of the retreating Iroquois and, in February of 1681, came upon them in winter quarters somewhere in the Miami country, probably in southern Indiana.
 Although greatly outnumbered, the Kaskaskia charged the Iroquois camp three times but were beaten off each time.
 Paessa was killed, and the remaining Kaskaskia then proceeded toward Lake Erie to take revenge against some winter hunting parties of Iroquois whom they knew would be in that region.